A Milkweed Tree To Feed Them All

 - Prone to aphids like most species…again, keep an eye on your plants.

 - Has been reported to be invasive in India and Africa

-- It’s not native so you’ll need to plant other varieties too (I’ve got 3 native and 3 exotic milkweed varieties)
+- It’s not native so you’ll need to plant other varieties too (Monarchs will use both native and non-native varieties)